SmellyModder/PvsNPInvestigation/README.md

 The question of whether **P = NP** is one of the most fundamental and unresolved problems in computer science and mathematics, with profound implications for computation, optimization, and complexity theory.

-This text presents a novel approach to resolving this question by exploring the connection between logical transformations in algorithms and Gödel’s incompleteness theorems.
+This text presents a novel approach to resolving this question by exploring the connection between logical transformations in algorithms and Gödel's incompleteness theorems.

 ## Algorithms and Logical Transformations